 Eric has been with MYAS since 1997 and is currently charged with developing the youth football program.
 He implements and coordinates one of the country's largest youth travelling basketball tournaments, the MYAS Grade State Basketball Championships.
 He is also an MYAS assistant gambling manager.
 Eric states that one of the strengths of the MYAS team is that they assist each other with their programs to make them the best.
 As an example, he helps with baseball and other basketball operations in addition to his own programs.
 He brings a love for all sports and a desire to provide them to youth athletes across Minnesota.
 Eric graduated with a Bachelor of Arts Degree in Communications from Concordia University, St. Paul, where he was a four-year starter on the football team.
 Eric and his wife Erin love being parents to their young children Maddox and Jade.

 Kevin is a native of Cedar Rapids, IA, where he graduated from Washington Senior High School.
 He received a full athletic scholarship to play basketball for the University of North Dakota.
 He had a very successful career at UND, receiving the Freshman of the Year award and a varsity letter his junior year.
 During his college summer months, Kevin coached basketball and worked local high school basketball camps in North Dakota.
 He graduated in 1987 with a Bachelor of Science degree in Parks and Recreation with an emphasis in Leadership.
-After college, Kevin moved to the Twin Cites area and worked for six years as a Manager for U.S. Swim and Fitness.
+After college, Kevin moved to the Twin Cities area and worked for six years as a Manager for U.S. Swim and Fitness.
 He moved on to work for the Minneapolis nonprofit YouthCARE (Youth for Culture Appreciation and Racial Equality) for five years as the Urban Program Director, planning and developing recreation programs, leadership and educational activities, sports and special events.
 He also planned and led diversity workshops, leadership conferences and retreats.
-Kevin continues to be very active in sports and also spends a lot of time training his young son, who plays basketball for the Osseo Maple Grove Basketball Association.
+Kevin continues to be very active in sports and also spends a lot of time training his young son.

-Dawson has been with the MYAS since 1999 and currently serves as Senior Baseball Director and Gopher State Baseball League Commissioner.
+Dawson has been with the Minnesota Youth Athletic Services since 1999.
+For 16 years, he held the position of MYAS/Gopher State Senior Baseball Director and Commissioner of the Gopher State Baseball League, a traveling baseball program for 9-19 year olds.
 He has also held the position as Minnesota USSSA State Baseball Director since March of 2006 and is a founding member of Play Ball!
 MN through the Minnesota Twins Community Fund.
 During his tenure at the MYAS, he has helped create a year-round comprehensive baseball program which includes the Gopher State Baseball League (GSBL) and the Gopher State Tournament of Champions.
 The GSBL has grown by nearly 400% and the Gopher State Fall Baseball League has seen an increase of nearly 4,000 participants.
-Blanck graduated from Concordia University, St Paul in 1999 with degrees in Kinesiology and Communications.
-During his time at CSP, he was an all-conference wide receiver/punt returner, twice earning All-UMAC honors and was named team captain his senior season.
-Dawson was also an All-Region NJCAA tennis player at Central Lakes College in Brainerd, MN.
-Dawson coached high school varsity football from 1999-2009 and is currently the Offensive Coordinator at St. Agnes High School.
-His last coaching position was the Offensive Coordinator at St. Bernards School in St. Paul.
-In 2009, the Bulldogs made their first trip to the state tournament in school history.
-He has also officiated high school varsity basketball for Suburban Officials Association since 2001 and had the opportunity to officiate in the MSHSL State Basketball Tournament the past two years.
-Away from the MYAS and his other activities, you can find Dawson enjoying time with his wife, Lori, son Landon and daughter Kylin as well as participating in as many sporting functions and events as time permits.
+Dawson graduated from Concordia University, St Paul in 1999 with degrees in Kinesiology and Communications.
+Dawson was a former athlete, playing collegiate tennis at Central Lakes College and football at Central Lakes College and Concordia University.
+Dawson has also coached high school varsity football since 1999.
+He held the position of Offensive Coordinator at St. Agnes High School over the past three years.
+He has also officiated high school varsity basketball for Suburban Officials Association since 2001 and had the opportunity to officiate in the MSHSL State Basketball Tournament from 2011-2013.
+Away from the MYAS and his other activities, you can find Dawson enjoying time with his son Landon and his daughter Kylin as well as participating in as many sporting functions and events as time permits.

 Jeremy joined the MYAS staff in February of 2002 after fellow Brainerd alum and current MYAS employee Dawson Blanck informed him of a job opening.
 Jeremy's primary duties at the MYAS have been focused primarily on the wrestling and basketball programs.
 He is a graduate of Brainerd High School and went on to earn his A.A. degree from Central Lakes Community College.
 He continued his studies at Minnesota State University, Moorhead where he earned a Bachelor of Science degree in Health.
 Prior to joining the MYAS staff, Jeremy completed his internship at the Brainerd Parks and Recreation Department where he began working as a seasonal employee when he was 12 years old.
 When Jeremy is not working, he enjoys spending time with his wife Jessica and daughters Ellie and Kendall.